piotrwitek/react-redux-typescript-guide/README.md

 ### Create Store

-When creating store use rootReducer instance, this alone will to set-up **strongly typed Store instance** with type inference.
+When creating the store, use rootReducer.
+This will set-up a **strongly typed Store instance** with type inference.
-> The resulting store instance methods like `getState` or `dispatch` will be typed checked and expose type errors
+> The resulting store instance methods like `getState` or `dispatch` will be type checked and expose type errors

 ```tsx
 import { createStore, applyMiddleware, compose } from 'redux';